diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

+- 2024\.
+"Latin in an Environment of Infinite Extensive Reading," Classical Association of New England Annual Meeting (CANE2024).
+Durham, NH.
+March 22. [[abstract]](../infinite){:.cv-link}
 - 2023\.
 "Intertextuality and Latin Language Models, or a Grammar of Subword Allusion," Classical Texts in Digital Media.
 U. of Patras.
 Patras, Greece.
 September 2.
 - 2023\.
 "Dialogism in Ancient Greek and Latin Epic," *Digital Approaches to Direct Speech Representation in Greek and Latin Epic*.
 Mount Allison University.
 Sackville, New Brunswick.
 May 31.
 - 2023\.
 "The Future Is Collaborative: Historical Psychology in Latin Texts," *Humanities Forward*.
 Oxford University.
 Oxford, UK.
 May 16.
 Co-written with Jennifer Devereaux, Mohammad Atari, Joseph P. Dexter, and Pramit Chaudhuri.